 Pipestem Resort State Park gets its name from the native pipestem or meadowsweet plant.
 Native Americans and early pioneers used the hollowed-out twigs as shafts for tobacco pipes.
 For generations, the descendants of Scotch, Irish and English farmers farmed the relatively flat plateau on the east side of the Bluestone River Gorge.
 The land was rich in beauty but poor in jobs.
 In the 1960s, West Virginia received financial assistance to buy property to create a park that would attract visitors who could help grow the local economy.
 The park was built with grants provided by the Area Redevelopment Administration of the U.S. Department of Commerce under the administration of President John F. Kennedy.
 The park officially opened on Memorial Day 1970.

-Everything you need for that vacation is right here, plus a little extra.
+Everything you need for the perfect vacation is right here, plus a little extra.

-Expressions of McKeever Lodge – Features apparel, art glass, West Virginia roasted coffee and specialty gifts.
+Expressions of McKeever Lodge – Features logo apparel, art glass, West Virginia roasted coffee and specialty gifts.
 Open daily 24/7.

-Campground Store – Features staple products and groceries to make your stay more convenient and enjoyable.
+Campground Store – Features staple products, supplies and groceries to make your stay more convenient and enjoyable.

 Mountain Artisan Center – Features West Virginia hand-crafted merchandise.

-Recreation Center Speciality Shop – Features logoed apparel, recreation equipment, disc golf, and archery supplies.
+Recreation Center Specialty Shop – Features logoed apparel, recreation equipment, disc golf and archery supplies.

 Canyon Rim Trail